djhmateer/djhmateer.github.io/_posts/2024-05-15-ruby on rails2.md

 Environment="PATH=/home/dave/.rbenv/shims:/home/dave/.rbenv/bin:/usr/local/bin:/usr/bin:/bin"

 # Command to start the Rails server
-ExecStart=/home/dave/.rbenv/shims/bundle exec puma -C /home/dave/railz/config/puma.rb
+ExecStart=/home/dave/.rbenv/shims/bundle exec puma -C /home/dave/railz3/config/puma.rb

+# I have see this keep restarting and not stop after 5.. strange
+# expecially with an encrypted key problem
+# had to git stash pop the credentials.yml.enc file back.
 Restart=always

 Environment="RAILS_ENV=production"

 # found that reading from .env file hard so easier to pass like this